Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Method

 \subsection{Panoptic Mask Decoder}

-We use a mask transformer decoder (\cref{fig:architecture}, \colorboxmark{P4}) with detection queries for instance (\emph{thing}) segmentation and semantic queries for global instance-less (\emph{stuff}) semantic masks.
-As this aligns conceptually well with detection transformers, we adapt PETR~\cite{liu2022petr}.
-PETR uses cross-attention between multi-view images and queries, which we further extend by letting queries attend to the voxel features via 3D deformable cross-attention and, in the case of hierarchical Gaussian encoding, also to the refined coarse encoder point features.
+We build upon the PETR-style mask transformer decoder (\cref{fig:architecture}, \colorboxmark{P4}) used in PF-Track~\cite{pang2023PFTrack}, employing detection queries for instance (\emph{thing}) segmentation and semantic queries for global instance-less (\emph{stuff}) masks.
+We retain the query-based transformer formulation, but extend it with additional cross-attention to 3D voxel features via deformable attention and, for hierarchical Gaussian encoding, to refined coarse Gaussian features.
+Furthermore, we introduce a voxel mask prediction head for volumetric decoding.
 After refinement by the transformer, queries are decoded into a mask embedding and semantic class scores.
-Similar to MaskFormer~\cite{cheng2021MaskFormer}, binary occupancy masks are computed via a dot product between the mask embedding and the voxel features.
+Similar to MaskFormer~\cite{cheng2021MaskFormer}, binary occupancy masks are computed via a dot product between mask embeddings and voxel features.